Quick (restaurant): Death of Benjamin Orset

 On January 22, 2011, 14-year-old Benjamin Orset died after eating two hamburgers at a Quick restaurant in Avignon, France.
 An autopsy report concluded that he died from food poisoning.
 Traces of staphylococci were detected in the boy's body, as well as in five of the eight employees.
 Quick's managing director, Jacques-Edouard Charret, refused to accept responsibility for the death of the boy.
 However, the investigation found that the death of Orset was a direct result of the meal he had eaten at Quick the day before.
 Admitting the possibility of a "local failure" rather than any problems with the products supplied centrally, Quick took control of the Avignon restaurant back from the franchisee.
 Quick also promised to "strengthen its controls and hygiene measures, which are already stricter than the legal standards".

 Morocco

+In 2003, Quick opened their first restaurant in Casablanca by the biggest movie theater in the country, Megarama.